SamBailey6194/ultimate_battleships/README.md

   - Ensure you are on 'local' and have 'https' selected, then copy the URL by clicking the symbol next to the URL box
   - Once copied in the search bar on your taskbar type in 'cmd' and open 'Command Prompt' or 'Comman Line'
   - In command line type 'git clone' and paste the url next to it
-  - In file explorer locate 'This PC' down the side, then 'local disk' (usually the :C drive), then 'users', then your user, then find the folder called 'photo-guides'
+  - In file explorer locate 'This PC' down the side, then 'local disk' (usually the :C drive), then 'users', then your user, then find the folder called 'ultimate_battleships'
   - You now have access to all the code and files locally
   - If you want to edit the code, please ensure you creat a new branch in the software you are using enabling us to potentially see the edits you have done before uploading them to the original GitHub repository
   - To create a new branch that depends on the software you are using, please google how to do this for your software